-For current employees working on a contract covered by E-Verify requirements, departments are required to initiate the E-Verify check within ninety (90) calendar days after contract award or within thirty (30) days after assignment to the contract, whichever is later.
+For current employees working on a contract covered by E-Verify requirements, departments are required to initiate the E-Verify check within ninety (90) calendar days after contract award.

 May my department use E-Verify prior to making a job offer to a job applicant?